chbrown/flickr-with-uploads/README.md

 in the project directory to
 install all the dependencies.
 I found that easiest.

-Next, create a .env file in the root of the project directory with the following contents:
+Next, create a .env file in the root of the project directory.
+The `Makefile` sets up the testing environment to use those values.
+Yes, the tests run against the live API (for now).

+You should probably start with the following contents:

 ````
 FLICKR_API_KEY=<Your API Key>
 FLICKR_API_SECRET=<Your API Secret>
+FLICKR_OA_TOKEN=<A valid access token>
+FLICKR_OA_TOKEN_SECRET=<A valid access token secret>
 ````

-The `Makefile` sets up the testing environment to use those files.
-Yes, the tests run against the live API (for now).
+To get the access token and the access token secret, you will need to go through the OAuth dance.
+You can use something like [this OAuth test client](http://term.ie/oauth/example/client.php) to generate those values.
+Using that tool is beyond the scope of this readme.

 Then, whenever you want to run tests: